succe3d/iot-honeypot/README.md

 ```
 If check 2 shows `nginx` or `openresty` instead of `App-webs/2.0`, the nginx config isn't loaded correctly.
 Verify `src/honeypot/nginx-iot.conf` was copied to the right location.

-If check 4 fails with "container not found", Tetragon crashed on startup — check `docker logs tetragon` and verify BTF (check 7).
+If check 4 fails with "container not found", Tetragon crashed on startup, check `docker logs tetragon` and verify BTF (check 7).

 ---